mcoirad/mcoirad.github.io/_posts/2025-04-09-migrating-basketball-stats-workflow-to-cloud copy.markdown

 ![Basketball Stats Pipeline Architecture](/assets/images/nba/bk_pipeline.png)

 Nothing too fancy but pretty well optimized for cost, costs less than a quarter to run.
+For now am running it weekly.

 ### Next steps